smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #22 - Occurrences

-Write an SQL statement that returns all distinct process log messages and the workflow where the message occurred the most often.
+Write an SQL statement that returns all distinct process log messages and the workflow in which each message occurred most often.

 | Workflow | Message                            | Occurrences |
 |----------|------------------------------------|-------------|